discountry/discountry.github.io/_posts/2022/2022-08-13-useState-and-its-friends.markdown

 }
 ```

-But during the `mount` and `update` phases, react calls same functions beneath the surface:
+But during the `mount` and `update` phases, react calls the same functions beneath the surface:

 ```js
 function updateState<S>(